KamilSJaron/kamilsjaron.github.io/_posts/2021-12-14-testing-fastK-on-a-difficult-genome.md

   3. Benchmark the speed of the two k-mer counters
   4. BONUS: the effect of trimming to the quality of fit

-To see how exactly I did analysis for the blog, see Methods sections bellow.
+To see how exactly I did analyses for this blog, see Methods sections bellow.

 ### The practical difference between KMC and FastK